6 Tips for Staying Regular on Vacation

 WHAT YOU CAN DO

 It’s vacation!
 Your gut and brain are connected, and psychological stress and your gastrointestinal system can affect each other, messing up the movement and contractions of the GI tract.
 While there are a million things that could go wrong during a vacation, such as delayed flights or missing hotel reservations, the more that panic and worry set in, the more it may affect your bathroom habits—making the situation worse.
 Take a few deep breaths (or try a guided meditation app!) so you can find a solution to any problems from a calmer place.
-The more zen your brain, the better your belly could feel.
+The more zen your brain, the better your belly can feel.

 When you gotta go, you gotta go—and you don’t have time to roam aimlessly through a new city’s streets to find a bathroom.
-If you have to go, don’t hold it in until you can find a toilet that meets your standards.
-This causes the stool to build up in your system, and that extra pressure and strain when you finally do go the bathroom can lead to uncomfortable hemorrhoids.
-If you end up with discomfort from hemorrhoids, stash Preparation H Totables Wipes in your bag, which will help relieve irritation.
+If you have to go, don’t hold it in: this causes the stool to build up in your system, and that extra pressure and strain when you finally do go the bathroom can lead to uncomfortable hemorrhoids.
+If you end up with discomfort from hemorrhoids, stash Rapid Relief Totables Wipes in your bag, which will help relieve irritation.
 Use smartphone apps and local directories that can list public bathrooms in thousands of cities around the world.
 And don’t forget to patronize local coffee shops in case you need to use their bathrooms.

 Your sleep habits are also linked to what goes on in the bathroom.
 Your circadian rhythm can influence many aspects of your health, including your digestive system.
 Make sure you don’t let jet lag take you down by keeping your sleep schedule as close as possible to that of the time zone you’re currently in and keeping your room cool at night.
 During the day, avoid napping and try to spend time out in natural light (just don’t forget to pack sunscreen!).